Elmina Castle: Construction of the castle

 Chief Kwamin Ansah, while accepting Azambuja as he had any other Portuguese trader who arrived on his coast, was wary of a permanent settlement.
 However, with firm plans already in place, the Portuguese would not be deterred.
 After offering gifts, making promises, and hinting at the consequences of noncompliance, the Portuguese received Kwamin Ansah's reluctant agreement.

 When construction began the next morning, the chief's reluctance was proved to be well-founded.
 In order to build the fort in the most defensible position on the peninsula, the Portuguese had to demolish the homes of some of the villagers, who consented only after they had been compensated.
-The Portuguese tried to quarry a nearby rock that the people of Elmina, who were animists, believed to be the home of the god of the nearby River Benya.
+The Portuguese tried to quarry a nearby rock that the people of Elmina, who were animists, believed to be the home of the god of the nearby river Benya.

 Prior to the demolition of the quarry and homes, Azambuja sent a Portuguese crew member, João Bernaldes, with gifts to deliver to Chief Kwamin Ansah and the villagers.
 Azambuja sent brass basins, shawls, and other gifts in hopes of winning the goodwill of the villagers so they would not be upset during the demolition of their homes and sacred rocks.
 However, João Bernaldes did not deliver the gifts until after construction began, by which time the villagers became upset upon witnessing the demolition without forewarning or compensation.

 In response to this, the local people forged an attack that resulted in several Portuguese deaths.
 Finally, an understanding was reached.
 Continued opposition led the Portuguese to burn the local village in retaliation.
 Even in this tense atmosphere, the first story of the tower was completed after only twenty days.
-This was the result of having brought so many prefabricated building materials.
+This was the result of the Portuguese having brought so many prefabricated building materials.
 The remainder of the fort and an accompanying church were completed soon afterwards, despite resistance.